Apple sues Qualcomm in Beijing seeking 1 billion yuan

 South Korea's antitrust regulator fined Qualcomm 1.03 trillion won ($854 million) in December for what it called unfair practices in patent licensing, a decision the U.S. chipmaker said it will challenge in court.

 In February 2015, Qualcomm paid a $975 million fine in China following a 14-month probe, while the European Union in December 2015 accused it of abusing its market power to thwart rivals.
-(Additional reporting by Matthew Miller in Beijing)
+(Reporting by Diane Bartz Additional reporting by Matthew Miller in Beijing; Editing by James Dalgleish)